hidalgoabraham/eureka-msmn/README.md

 ```

 ## Contact me
-If you want to contact me, please write an email to ahidalgo3@uc.edu.ve or aj.hidalgo2310@gmail.com
+If you have any questions or want to hire me, please write an email to ahidalgo3@uc.edu.ve or aj.hidalgo2310@gmail.com

 ## License